 Between the late 6th and early 4th centuries BCE, Etruscan power declined.
 To the south, the rising power of the Greek city-states of Sicily and southern Italy weakened Etruscan political and military influence, and cities which they had either dominated or founded, such as Rome, threw out their overlords and became independent city-states.
 In the north, Gallic tribes moved into northern Italy and destroyed the Etruscan cities there.
 However, in their homeland the Etruscan cities remained powerful, and were formidable opponents of the rising power of Rome.
 It was only over a long period, in the 4th and 3rd centuries BCE, that they surrendered their independence to the Romans.

-The Etruscans spoke a unique language, unrelated to those of their neighbours.
+The Etruscans spoke a unique language, unrelated to those of their neighbors.
 Their culture was influenced by Greek traders, and by the Greek colonists of southern Italy.
 The Etruscan alphabet is Greek in its origins.
 They in turn passed on their alphabet to the Romans.

-The Etruscans adopted the city-state as their political unit from the Greeks, earlier than their neighbours in central Italy.
+The Etruscans adopted the city-state as their political unit from the Greeks, earlier than their neighbors in central Italy.
 The Etruscan homeland was originally divided into twelve city-states, but new cities sprang up as the Etruscans expanded their sphere of influence.

 Like the Greeks, most Etruscan cities moved from monarchy to oligarchy in the 6th century BCE.
 Some seem to have retained their monarchies.